distribworks/dkron/docs/docs/configuration.md

 * `-keyspace` - Keyspace to use for the store.
 Allows to run different instances using the same storage cluster. `dkron` by default.

-* `encrypt` - Key for encrypting network traffic.
+* `-encrypt` - Key for encrypting network traffic.
 Must be a base64-encoded 16-byte key.

-* `mail-host` - Mail server host address to use for notifications.
+* `-mail-host` - Mail server host address to use for notifications.

-* `mail-port` - Mail server port.
+* `-mail-port` - Mail server port.

-* `mail-username` - Mail server username used for authentication.
+* `-mail-username` - Mail server username used for authentication.

-* `mail-password` - Mail server password to use.
+* `-mail-password` - Mail server password to use.

-* `mail-from` - From email address to use.
+* `-mail-from` - From email address to use.

-* `webhook-url` - Webhook url to call for notifications.
+* `-webhook-url` - Webhook url to call for notifications.

-* `webhook-payload` - Body of the POST request to send on webhook call.
+* `-webhook-payload` - Body of the POST request to send on webhook call.

-* `webhook-header` - Headers to use when calling the webhook URL.
+* `-webhook-header` - Headers to use when calling the webhook URL.
 Can be specified multiple times.

-* `debug` - Output debug info
+* `-debug` - Output debug info